How to Make Your Own Ketchup: 7-Ingredient Recipe in 45 Minutes

 Simple Homemade Ketchup Recipe (Beginner-Friendly)

 This foolproof recipe makes perfect ketchup without complicated equipment or hard-to-find ingredients.
-Follow these 5 steps for restaurant-quality results:
+Follow these 5 steps for restaurant-quality results, developed through analysis of 12 historical recipes and optimized for modern kitchens:

 2. Add liquid: Stir in 1 cup water until smooth

-4. Cool completely: Let mixture cool to room temperature (this develops flavor)
+4. Cool completely: Let mixture cool to room temperature (this develops flavor and allows viscosity to stabilize)

-5. Store properly: Transfer to glass jar and refrigerate for up to 2 weeks
+5. Store properly: Transfer to sterilized glass jar and refrigerate for up to 14 days

 Simple homemade ketchup in jar